Callirhoe (daughter of Achelous): Apollodorus' account

 But Alcmaeon was visited by the Fury of his mother's murder [Eriphyle], and going mad he first repaired to Oicles in Arcadia, and thence to Phegeus at Psophis.
 And having been purified by him he married Arsinoe, daughter of Phegeus, and gave her the necklace and the robe [i.e. of Harmonia].
 But afterwards the ground became barren on his account, and the god bade him in an oracle to depart to Achelous and to stand another trial on the river bank.

-At first he repaired to Oeneus at Calydon and was entertained by him; then he went to the Thesprotians, but was driven away from the country; and finally he went to the springs of Achelous, and was purified by him, and received Callirrhoe, his daughter, to wife.
+At first he repaired to Oeneus at Calydon and was entertained by him; then he went to the Thesprotians, but was driven away from the country; and finally he went to the springs of Achelous, and was purified by him, and received Callirhoe, his daughter, to wife.
 Moreover he colonized the land which the Achelous had formed by its silt, and he took up his abode there.

-But afterwards Callirrhoe coveted the necklace and robe, and said she would not live with him if she did not get them.
+But afterwards Callirhoe coveted the necklace and robe, and said she would not live with him if she did not get them.
 So away Alcmaeon hied to Psophis and told Phegeus how it had been predicted that he should be rid of his madness when he had brought the necklace and the robe to Delphi and dedicated them.
 Phegeus believed him and gave them to him.

-But a servant having let out that he was taking the things to Callirrhoe, Phegeus commanded his sons, and they lay in wait and killed him.
+But a servant having let out that he was taking the things to Callirhoe, Phegeus commanded his sons, and they lay in wait and killed him.
 When Arsinoe upbraided them, the sons of Phegeus clapped her into a chest and carried her to Tegea and gave her as a slave to Agapenor, falsely accusing her of Alcmaeon's murder.

-Being apprized of Alcmaeon's untimely end and courted by Zeus, Callirrhoe requested that the sons she had by Alcmaeon might be full grown in order to avenge their father's murder.
+Being apprized of Alcmaeon's untimely end and courted by Zeus, Callirhoe requested that the sons she had by Alcmaeon might be full grown in order to avenge their father's murder.
 And being suddenly full-grown, the sons went forth to right their father's wrong.

 Now Pronous and Agenor, the sons of Phegeus, carrying the necklace and robe to Delphi to dedicate them, turned in at the house of Agapenor at the same time as Amphoterus and Acarnan, the sons of Alcmaeon; and the sons of Alcmaeon killed their father's murderers, and going to Psophis and entering the palace they slew both Phegeus and his wife.
 They were pursued as far as Tegea, but saved by the intervention of the Tegeans and some Argives, and the Psophidians took to flight.
 Having acquainted their mother with these things, they went to Delphi and dedicated the necklace and robe according to the injunction of Achelous.
 Then they journeyed to Epirus, collected settlers, and colonized Acarnania.